Tornado outbreak of March 21–22, 1952: March 22 event

-Non-tornadic effects
+Other effects

 The weather system associated with the outbreak also produced several inches of snow across the central and northern Great Plains and the upper Midwest.
 Blizzard conditions affected Kansas, Nebraska, and South Dakota.
 A significant blizzard affected the Great Plains.
 In Kansas, 15 in of snow were recorded.
 On March 22, Charles City, Iowa, documented 11.6 in, which was the town's greatest 24-hour snowfall record at the time.
 Minnesota reported 17 in, while Bergland, Michigan, reported 2 ft of snowfall.
 Heavy snow and strong winds disrupted highways and road traffic.
 Flash floods also affected Sumner and Clay counties, Tennessee.